springernature/boomcatch/README.md

   from logging output
   to the console.

+* `--validator <path>`:
+  Validator used to accept or reject request data.
+  The default is permissive
+  (always accept requests).

 * `--mapper <path>`:
   Data mapper used to transform data before forwarding, loaded with [require].